Skip to content

 Cons: The free tier has become more limited over the years, and some find its interface less modern than newer alternatives.
 The unlimited sync across devices has been restricted in some plans.

-Best for: Students who need a comprehensive solution for capturing and organizing a wide range of information, including research materials.
+Best for: Students who need a complete solution for capturing and organizing a wide range of information, including research materials.

 Notion has taken the productivity world by storm, offering a highly flexible workspace that combines notes, databases, wikis, and project management.
 Its block-based system allows for immense customization, making it suitable for everything from simple notes to complex project planning.